An Accelerated Inexact Dampened Augmented Lagrangian Method for Linearly-Constrained Nonconvex Composite Optimization Problems: Convergence Analysis of the AIDAL Method

 from which \eqref{eq:tech_vhat_sub_bd} immediately follows. \end{proof}

 Combining \eqref{eq:vhat_bd} and \eqref{eq:tech_vhat_sub_bd}, it is easy to see that the sum of the residuals $\{\|\hat{v}_i\|^2\}_{i\geq 1}$ residuals is bounded above by a telescopic sum when the indices are in a cycle.
-Let us now use this fact with the bound on $\|f_i\|$ in Lemma~\ref{lem:alm_aux1} to prove Proposition~\ref{prop:summability_aux}.
+Let us now use this fact to prove Proposition~\ref{prop:vi_poten_bd}.